How AI and Google Are Reshaping the Role of Mass Media Partners

 For brands, this raises a direct challenge: If product discovery no longer starts in a search bar, how do you stay visible in the places where decisions begin?

-The answer still involves SEO.
+The answer still involves SEO (or AI SEO).
 But increasingly, it hinges on the strength of your content relationships, especially with mass media publishers who shape what surfaces in both traditional and AI-driven ecosystems.

 Google isn’t dead, but the ground beneath it is moving.